-This agreement was last modified on 17th May 2018.
+This agreement was last modified on 6th of July 2020.

-The marketingQED Limited, trading as ScanmarQED (“Us”, “We”, “Our”), is a limited company in the UK.
-Our registered address is 39 Fitzroy Square, London W1T 6EZ.
+The ScanmarQED B.V. (“Us”, “We”, “Our”) is a private limited company based in the Netherlands.
+Our registered address is Papiermolen 32, 3994 DK Houten.

 We are committed to protecting your privacy and will only use the information that we collect about you lawfully in accordance with data protection legislation.
 This policy is intended to give you an understanding of how and why we use the information you provide to us both online (our website is located at www.scanmarqed.com (the “Website”)) and otherwise.